 KLUC continues to serve the community with our weekly virtual "Kingsway-Lambton Worships at Home" services at 8:30 am and 10:00 am.
 We also continue to offer other online opportunities to connect with each other, such as Bible Study and Teen Drop-in, all via Zoom.
 Please return to our HOME page for links to the videos to worship at home.

 We continue to be “open” as a church, it’s just our building that will be closed a little longer.
 The staff continue to work and be available by email or phone.

-Being a Christian community we recognize the importance of caring for our members, especially those who may feel very isolated at this time.
-If you are aware of individuals who need pastoral care, please contact our ministers at 416-234-8224
+Being a Christian community, we recognize the importance of caring for our members, especially those who may feel very isolated at this time.
+If you are aware of an individual who needs pastoral care, please contact our ministers through the church office at 416-234-8224.

 We continue to pray for the well-being of our members and our neighbours.
 “No one is ever alone.”

 We welcome you as we worship and serve in joy.
 It is a joy that comes from gratitude - a gratitude that comes from knowing the depth of God's love for each one of us, our neighbours, and our world, in the Good News of Jesus Christ.